iapyeh/sshscript/v2/recipes.md

 print(args.file)
 ```
 ## 🔵 <a name="systemctl"></a>Working with the systemctl
-This command "systemctl --type=service --state=active" is displayed page by page, you can run it like this:
+This command "systemctl --type=service --state=active" displays content page by page, you can run it with $.enter.
+Example:
 ```
 import time
 with $.sudo(sudoPassword) as console: